 Assumption \ref{Ass-non-Gaussianity-exogeneity} states the non-Gaussianity of data, which is expected to be widespread, as suggested by Cram\'{e}r Decomposition Theorem \citep{Cramer62}.
 Considerable works have already been built on this assumption~\citep{shimizu2006linear,salehkaleybar2020learning}.
 For additional references, see \citet{spirtes2016causal,shimizu2022statistical}.

 We now show that the AIT condition can access the validity of \emph{exogeneity} condition in linear models under Assumption \ref{Ass-non-Gaussianity-exogeneity}. \begin{Proposition}[Testability of Exogeneity in Linear Models] Let $X$, $Y$, and $Z$ be the treatment, outcome, and candidate IV in a linear model (Equation \eqref{Eq-Linear-model}), respectively.
-Suppose that $X$, $Y$, and $Z$ are correlated and that the sample size $n \to \infty$ holds.
-Furthermore, suppose that Assumption \ref{Ass-non-Gaussianity-exogeneity} holds.
-If $Z$ violates the exogeneity condition, i.e., at least one variable $U_k \in \mathbf{U}$ causes $Z$, then $\{X, Y||Z\}$ violates the AIT condition. \end{Proposition} \begin{proof} Roughly speaking, if $\mathcal{A}_{X \to Y||Z}$ shares common non-Gaussian noise terms with $Z$, by the Darmois–Skitovich theorem \citep{darmois1953analyse,skitovitch1953property}, $\mathcal{A}_{X \to Y||Z}$ is statistically dependent from $Z$.
+Suppose that $X$, $Y$, and $Z$ are correlated, and that Assumption \ref{Ass-non-Gaussianity-exogeneity} holds.
+If $Z$ violates the exogeneity condition, i.e., at least one variable $U_i \in \mathbf{U}$ causes $Z$, then $\{X, Y||Z\}$ violates the AIT condition. \end{Proposition} \begin{proof} Roughly speaking, by the Darmois–Skitovich theorem \citep{darmois1953analyse,skitovitch1953property}, if $\mathcal{A}_{X \to Y||Z}$ shares any common non-Gaussian noise terms $\varepsilon_{U_i}$ or $\varepsilon_Z$ with $Z$, $\mathcal{A}_{X \to Y||Z}$ is statistically dependent on $Z$.
 This implies that $\{X, Y||Z\}$ violates the AIT condition.
 See Appendix \ref{Proof-proposition-exogeneity-linear-model} for its complete proof. \end{proof}

 \begin{Remark} When all noise terms follow the non-Gaussian distributions, the linear partial non-Gaussian model becomes the well-known Linear Non-Gaussian Acyclic Model (LiNGAM), which has been extensively studied \citep{shimizu2006linear, salehkaleybar2020learning}.
 Consequently, according to Proposition \ref{Proposition-linear-exogeneity}, an invalid IV that violates the exogeneity condition in LiNGAM can be detected in light of the AIT condition. \end{Remark}